rbisdorff/Digraph3/docSphinx/pearls.rst

    Standard versus robust strict outranking digraphs oriented by their initial and terminal prekernels

-The robust version drops two strict outrankings: between *a4* and *a7* and between *a7* and *a1*.
-The remaining 14 strict outranking (resp. outranked) situations all verify stability level of +2 and more (resp. -2 and less).
+The robust version drops two strict outranking situations: between *a4* and *a7* and between *a7* and *a1*.
+The remaining 14 strict outranking (resp. outranked) situations are now all verified at a stability level of +2 and more (resp. -2 and less).
+They are, hence, only depending on potential significance weights that must respect the given significance preorder (see :numref:`weightsPreorder`).

 To appreciate the apparent orientation of the standard and robust strict outranking digraphs shown in :numref:`robStdStrictOG`, let us have a final heat map view on the underlying performance tableau ordered by the *NetFlows* ranking rule.